Written by Yumna Rafi | Photos by Syed Jafer

 She intends to pursue a career which is technical and involves logic: ‘I think a lot,’ says Iqra.

 The household which once had no breadwinners now has three incomes coming in, however meagre.
-Iqra’s mother has taken up a job at a beauty salon, and is also getting treatment fro
+Iqra’s eldest brother, now 19, works at an internet provider and sells connections to households.
+Her mother has taken up a job at a beauty salon, while she gets treatment for her ailment

 ‘Kuch bhi ho bachon ki parhai nahi rukni chahiye [No matter what, the children’s education must not stop],’ says Iqra’s mother.

 Life is slowly getting back on track after having spiraled out of control, but the family still has an uphill battle to face every day.

 ‘At times there was no food in the afternoon.
 Dinner would be the only time we would eat properly.
 When my mother cooked for us at night, she would sometimes criy’, says Iqra with tears in her own eyes as she tries to put on a brave face.